johnlafata/aws-cognito-fargate-copilot/README.md

 # Using AWS Copilot to deploy to Fargate using Amazon Cognito for authentication.

 This repo represents the collection of my effort to deploy a simple python application to AWS Fargate with a public page and a private page.
 The private page can be accessed after registration and authentication with Amazon Cognito.
-I am using AWS copilot as a tool to create all the AWS infrastructure needed and manage the deployment.
+The application uses AWS copilot as a tool to create all the AWS infrastructure needed and manage the deployment.

 Future updates will include:
   - the addition of a CI/CD pipeline using AWS CodePipeline.